whitneylosinski/Eat.Sleep.Data/README.md

 <hr>

 ### Project proposal
 Click the following link to view the full initial project proposal.
-Note that the current scope of project has been changed from the initial proposal after data and technical exploration.
+Note that the current scope of the project has been changed from the initial proposal after data and technical exploration.
 - <a href= "https://github.com/whitneylosinski/Eat.Sleep.Data/wiki/Project-Proposal">Project Proposal</a>

 ### Reason for selecting this topic